Ænima: Lyrics and themes

-Demo versions of the songs "Stinkfist", "Eulogy", "Pushit", and "Ænema" were recorded with Paul D'Amour on bass, before he left the band.
-These appeared online in early 2007.
-D'Amour also worked on "H.", as he is credited as a co-songwriter on ASCAP's website.
+Bassist Paul D'Amour worked on "H.", as he is credited as a co-songwriter on ASCAP's website.

-Speculation has surrounded the song "H." The "meaning" of this song has seldom been detailed by the band, as they do not regularly comment on such things.
+Speculation has surrounded the song "H." The "meaning" of this song has seldom been detailed by the band, as they do not regularly comment on such matters.
 However, on several occasions, specifically on November 23, 1996, during a show at the Electric Factory in Philadelphia, Keenan did grant some insight into the meaning of the song.
 Speaking to the audience, he said, "Any of you ever seen those old Warner Bros. cartoons?
 Sometimes there's that one where the guy is trying to make a decision, and he's got an angel on one shoulder and the devil on the other.
 Seems pretty obvious, right?
 The angel is trying to give him good advice while the devil is trying to get him to do what's bad for him.
 It's not always that simple, though.
 A lot of times they're not really angels or devils, but friends giving you advice, looking out for your best interest but not really understanding what's going to be best for you.
 So it kind of comes down to you.
 You have to make the decision yourself.
 This song is called 'H.'" The song was discussed live during a few other shows around this time, one example being on February 23, 1997, when Keenan introduced this song by referring to the shoulder angel and devil, and also said it is about a hurtful yet dependent relationship.
 In an interview Keenan gave in December 1996, he commented, "My son's name is Devo H. That's all I'll say."
 It is also of note that the song's working title was "Half Empty", as it was introduced during a mini-tour of California by the band in December 1995.

 The track "Useful Idiot" features the sound of the needle skipping at the end of a gramophone record growing louder as the track progresses.
 The track was set at the end of side 1 of the vinyl versions of Ænima as a joke to fool those who owned the version.
 The song (on vinyl) not only ends in a locked groove, which requires manual lifting of the needle to end playback, but also continues on the run-in groove of side 2.